 Shadow Ghost

 Over the years, I’ve seen many users looking to repurpose their Shadow Ghost devices following Shadow's abandonment of the hardware (see also my Open Letter to Shadow post).
-These devices are now frequently found on eBay and similar sites.
-Over the past two weeks, I attempted to build a custom DeviceTree for the Ghost using kernel 6.19-rc7.
+These devices are now frequently found on eBay and similar sites for cheap.
+Over the past two weeks, I attempted to build a custom DeviceTree for the Ghost using kernel 7.0-rc1.
 I quickly managed to boot via USB, though it involved many kernel panics and a full week without network connectivity—thankfully, I had a working serial UART!

-For further detail, the Shadow Ghost features an RK3399 SoC with six CPUs (four "Little" cores at 1.4GHz and two "Big" cores at 1.8GHz) and an ARM Mali-T860MP4 GPU.
-It is capable of hardware decoding VP9, H.264, and H.265, and includes a whopping 7.4GB of internal eMMC storage.
+For further detail, the Shadow Ghost features an RK3399 SoC with six CPUs (four "Little" cores at 1.4GHz and two "Big" cores at 1.8GHz), 2GB of RAM and an ARM Mali-T860MP4 GPU.
+It is capable of hardware decoding VP9, H.264, and H.265, it includes a whopping 7.4GB of internal eMMC storage and runs by default on Yocto Dunfell, vendor Kernel 4.4.194-rockchip-standard.
 The device is entirely fanless and features very low power consumption (~15W).
 The RK3399 is a versatile SoC that was (and still is) commonly found in Android TV boxes, automotive head units, and handheld game consoles.

-No more teasing: I have successfully achieved a 6.19-rc7 kernel running on a Debian Trixie RootFS, modernizing the Ghost with full and stable support for:
+No more teasing: I have successfully achieved a 7.0-rc1 kernel running on a Debian Trixie RootFS, modernizing the Ghost with full and stable support for:

 What can I do with it?